April, fair April, we never know what you will bring.

 Finish the digging.
 Get the seed bed prepared and get sowing.
 All roots can be planted, and can Onions and potatoes.
 Broad beans for follow on crops, or just a tasty treat in June.

 The garden may need a tidy.
 Deadhead any remaining daffodils, prune forsythia, admire Lilac and Laburnum.
 Anxiously examine apples and pears to see if they have set.

 Out and about

 Also see the Out and about Blogs

 Lentil and Veg Bake.

-So the reality is that in spring you may have once ate Mutton, with a few of the remaining stored potatoes and Mushy Peas – If you were in luck you may have remaining Kale, or the broccoli might have started to sprout.
+The reality is that in spring you may have once ate Mutton, with a few of the remaining stored potatoes and Mushy Peas – If you were in luck you may have an abundance of broccoli.

-So, a recipe that uses the few remaining veg that might be about, plus some tired store cupboard staples.
+So, here is recipe that uses the few remaining veg that might be about, plus some tired store cupboard staples.
 If you do not have the veg below, don’t worry, add any veg you may have to hand.

 This is a rustic recipe, so no need to worry too much about the measurements or the ingredients.
 The list below is a suggestion, you can substitute any of the vegetables depending on availability.
 Because it’s a bit rustic, can be good for the beginner.
 I would advise a good stock, though.

 - 200g Red lentils